Piedmont Rural Telephone Cooperative, Incorporative

 It shall be the aim of

-PIEDMONT RURAL TELEPHONE COOPERATIVE, INC. to provide dependable area-wide telephone service on the cooperative plan and at the lowest cost consistent with sound economy and good management.
+PIEDMONT RURAL TELEPHONE COOPERATIVE, INC. to provide dependable area-wide Telecommunication service on the cooperative plan and at the lowest cost consistent with sound economy and good management.

 SECTION 1.
 Requirements for Membership.